-15. When advertising, do not use or allow your standing as a doctor to be used to endorse medical products or methods of treatment.8 If you are acting as an agent for, or have a financial or other interest in a medical product or method of treatment, you should declare your interest within the advertisement.
+- 14. As a doctor, you should not endorse any medical products or methods of treatment in your advertisement.10 - 15.
+If you are acting as an agent for, or have a financial or other interest in, a medical product or method of treatment, you should declare your interest within the advertisement in a way that does not endorse the product or method of treatment.
 Where that interest conflicts with or compromises the patient's care, you must advise the patient of the conflict, and ensure that they have access to alternative sources of care.